 Soy lecithin has phospholipids content in which have two types: phosphatidylserine and phosphatidylcholine.
 These two are both necessary for biological membranes as it’s what builds the structure of cellular membrane and store energy.

 Soy lecithin supplements and capsule form are very popular because of its lipid replacement therapy.
-The therapy has been revealed to effectively improve metabolic syndrome, degenerative disease, diabetes symptoms, and fatigue through restoring the function and structure of cell membrane as well as replacing the damaged cell membrane itself.
+The therapy has been revealed to effectively improve metabolic syndrome, degenerative disease, diabetes symptoms, and fatigue through restoring the function and structure of the cell membrane as well as replacing the damaged cell membrane itself.

 Furthermore, here are the additive’s potential benefits: